cswasif/ConnectAPI/README.md

 - Returns schedule data in JSON format
 - Falls back to cached data if available
 - Uses Upstash Redis for token management and caching

+### GET/POST /enter-tokens
+Allows users to enter and save their access and refresh tokens.

+- **Requires a valid session** (users must start from the home page to get a session)
+- Tokens are stored securely in Redis, scoped to the session
+- Not accessible to the public without a session

+### GET /mytokens
+View the tokens associated with the current session.

+- **Requires a valid session**
+- Not accessible to the public without a session

 ## Dependencies